 In a large bowl, stir buttermilk and bran together and let sit for 5-10 minutes.
-If you are using buttermilk powder, simply add 5 tbsp to the bran and then stir in 1 1/4 cups of water.
+If you are using buttermilk powder, simply add 5 tablespoon to the bran and then stir in 1 ¼ cups of water.
 Whisk in pumpkin, raisins, chocolate chips, brown sugar, egg, melted butter, molasses and vanilla.

 In a smaller bowl, whisk together flour, baking powder, baking soda, spices and salt.
 Gently fold flour mixture into the bran mixture with a rubber spatula until just combined.